RiccardoGM/ImmuneResponseCOVID19/README.md

 ### Running the analysis
 To reproduce and visualize the results, use the Jupyter notebooks located in the _Notebooks_ directory:

+First of all, pre-process the datasets with _DataPreprocessing.ipynb_ so that patients are filtered according to the chosen parameters (see above).

 Univariate logistic regression analysis:

 * Notebook: _UnivariateLogisticRegression.ipynb_